Rocking Horse Restoration - Identifying Old Rocking Horse Makers

 Denise Caruth Stevenson

-" For me it was a first working with sharp chisels and wood but within the first hour of the course Tony have given all of us enough confindence to begin to shape our horses heads and by the end of the three days we all came away with heads we could hold up with pride.
+" For me it was a first working with sharp chisels and wood but within the first hour of the course we were given enough confindence to begin to shape our horses heads and by the end of the three days we all came away with heads we could hold up with pride.
 The whole course was well planned and we never were never made to feel the beginers we were.
 I now have an almost complete horse getting ready for his saddle, main and tail after countless hours of fun and head scratching.
-Try it!"
+Try it! "